markd2/TNHTimer/README.md

 * The timer keeps running until you tell it to stop.
 * It'll tell you how much time you spent on this Activity, along with the start time.

 This is perfect for copying into my analog unschedule.
-I use a [Field Notes](https://fieldnotesbrand.com/products/campfire) grid book and fountain pens (3 ink colors for different activities), augmented with a pencil.
+I use a [Leuchtturm-1917 Bullet Journal](https://www.gouletpens.com/products/leuchtturm1917-bullet-journal-a5-notebook-black) dot-grid, and fountain pens - multiple ink colors for different activities, augmented with a pencil.

 ## TODO

 It works!
-But of course could be made better
+But of course could be made better.
+See the [Kornborn projects](https://github.com/markd2/TNHTimer/projects)

-- [ ] Run the background and go _ping_ when the 30 minute threashold is passed
-- [ ] prevent device sleep when run in the foreground
-- [ ] Display something on the mikey screen